bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 - Download and install [Anaconda Python](https://www.anaconda.com/products/individual) on your WSL Ubuntu Linux: [Ubuntu Linux on WSL](https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh).

-	`climate-indices` python package used for SPI calculation is rely on [**netCDF Operator (NCO)**](http://nco.sourceforge.net) and pyNCO wrapper sometimes produce an error in Windows.
+	`climate-indices` python package used for SPEI calculation is rely on [**netCDF Operator (NCO)**](http://nco.sourceforge.net) and pyNCO wrapper sometimes produce an error in Windows.
 That's the reason why we will use Anaconda for Linux if you are using Windows machine.

 - Go to [https://repo.anaconda.com/archive/](https://repo.anaconda.com/archive/) to find the list of Anaconda releases